durrantlab/autogrow4/tutorial/tutorial.md

                     /PATH_TO/mgltools_x86_64Linux2_1.5.6/
                 The output string will be the absolute path to the MGLTools directory.

-    The installed MGLTools directory is provided to Autogrow using the variable: --mgltools_directory python RunAutogrow.py .. --mgltools_directory /PATH_TO/mgltools_x86_64Linux2_1.5.6 ...
+    The installed MGLTools directory is provided to AutoGrow4 using the variable: --mgltools_directory python RunAutogrow.py .. --mgltools_directory /PATH_TO/mgltools_x86_64Linux2_1.5.6 ...
-    On Linux and MacOS machines, Autogrow will autolocate three important file paths based on mgltools_directory:
+    On Linux and MacOS machines, AutoGrow4 will autolocate three important file paths based on mgltools_directory:
         -prepare_ligand4.py     mgltools_directory + /MGLToolsPckgs/AutoDockTools/Utilities24/prepare_ligand4.py
         -prepare_receptor4.py   mgltools_directory + /MGLToolsPckgs/AutoDockTools/Utilities24/prepare_receptor4.py
         -mgl_python             mgltools_directory + /bin/pythonsh
-    If running a Windows OS (not fully supported by this version of Autogrow) please provide those pathings to AutoGrow manually: python RunAutogrow.py .. \
+    If running a Windows OS (not fully supported by this version of Autogrow) please provide those pathings to AutoGrow4 manually: python RunAutogrow.py .. \
         --mgltools_directory /PATH_TO/mgltools_win32_1.5.6\ \
         --prepare_ligand4.py /PATH_TO/mgltools_win32_1.5.6\ \